kagaimiq/jielie/datafmt/br17-fw.md

 This is used in order for uboot to set a "first boot flag" when entering the code in the main app area.
 This tag is present only once, as it is erased to all 0x00's in order to not trigger the "first boot" each time the device turns on.

-Whether this tag is put into image or not is specified in the `BOOT_FIRST` parameter in the ISD config.
+Whether this tag is put into image or not is specified in the `BOOT_FIRST` parameter of the ISD config.